LGBTQ rights in Albania: Violence and discrimination in everyday life

-Religion and LGBTI people in Albania
+Religion and LGBT people in Albania

 Religion is not a major component of social, political and cultural life in Albania.
 Although religion is regarded as a private issue and is not part of political discourse, faith-based organizations have been trying to influence political decisions concerning the human rights of LGBTI people.
 On 19 August 2009, when ex-premier Berisha heralded a new law on anti-discrimination which would confer legal recognition and protection for the human rights of LGBTI people in Albania, religious organizations reacted en masse against the proposal.
 They wrote a letter to the government stating that they considered the extension of family rights to LGBTI people to be a threat to Albanian family and society.
 They considered homosexuality an imported habit from Western countries and urged the Prime Minister: "To do what is right in the eyes of God, and not what is right in the eyes of the modern world".

 On 17 May 2012, a Muslim group, incited by faith-based leaders, organized an anti-gay demonstration in parallel with the Pro-Gay Festive Venue organized in a public open square.
 The demonstrators carried banners stating, "Homosexuality is a sin".
 Condemning the international community for its support to LGBTI people, the leader of the Muslim protesters said that: "Albania will not join the European Union with homosexuals", implying that if LGBTI people's rights are a membership condition, then Albania will not join the EU.

 On 20 January 2016, the leaders of faith-based organizations, united to call upon the government and parliament to prohibit same-sex marriages to "protect the family from destruction".
 Under strong pressure from religious leaders, and contrary to promises that sexual orientation and gender identity would be included in the list of prohibited grounds for discrimination, members of parliament removed it from Article 18 of the Constitution at the last moment.
 On 20 July 2016, PINK Embassy published a press declaration criticizing the withdrawal of the constitutional amendments on discrimination on the grounds of sexual orientation and gender identity, and criticized members of parliament for capitulating to religious intolerance warning that: "The submission of parliament to religious extremism is a threat to secularism and human rights".

 Studies on religion in the Western Balkans show that homosexuality is perceived to be a unifying enemy promoted by Western values.
 The more that sexual diversity is defended by the West, the more resistance may emerge against LGBTI people's human rights.
 There are no faith-based groups providing support to LGBTI people.